-Is it a romantic fiction or a crime thriller – is a question that I kept asking as I read the 300 odd pages of the book.
-There is a wild kind of romance between the two protagonists – both of who are strong people, but the love happens only in the end.
+Is it a romantic fiction or a crime thriller – is a question that I kept asking as I read the 300 odd pages of the book Kingdom Come.
+There is a wild kind of romance between the two protagonists.
+Both of whom are strong people, but the love happens only in the end.
 The two are running after a faceless criminal and the situations and circumstances bring them together.
 Author has tried to set her romance in the midst of a crime/mystery thriller.
-Set in various continents it covers places like Kashmir, Ladakh, Tibet, London, Scotland, Mexico….though I wonder if this landscape was really needed for the plot or it was author’s familiarity with this place that brought them into the scene.
+Set in various continents it covers places like Kashmir, Ladakh, Tibet, London, Scotland, Mexico….
+Though I wonder if this landscape was really needed for the plot?
+Or it was author’s familiarity with this place that brought them into the scene.

 I had a problem with the narrative of the scenes.
-All the intimate scenes were too confused, you could never figure out where the hand and head went and how.
-Dialogues were confusing – at times I had to go back to see which of the 2or 3 characters were speaking and sometimes it made sense and sometimes it did not.
-There were lengthy descriptions of the foods like Kahwa, Gulab Jamun and Biryani, which broke the flow of the story, at least for those of us, who know what they are.
-Similarly the descriptions and of the places and technologies went too long.
-I think some good editing could have pruned a lot of it and brought a steady flow and brevity to the book.
+All the intimate scenes were too confusing, you could never figure out where the hand and head went and how.
+Dialogues were confusing.
+At times I had to go back to see which of the 2or 3 characters were speaking and sometimes it made sense and sometimes it did not.
+There were lengthy descriptions of the foods like Kahwa, Gulab Jamun, and Biryani, which broke the flow of the story.
+At least for those of us, who know what they are.
+Similarly, the descriptions and of the places and technologies went too long.
+I think some good editing could have pruned a lot of it.
+And brought a steady flow and brevity to the book.

 Overall I did enjoy the book Kingdom Come.
 But would have been happier if I could get the end well.

 You may buy this book – Kingdom Come: Could He risk his mission for her love by Aarti V Raman at Amazon.